Concussion recovery: what to expect week by week for vision

 A concussion is a mild traumatic brain injury (mTBI) — a transient disturbance of brain function from a mechanical force to the head, without structural damage visible on a standard CT scan.
 A normal scan does not mean nothing happened; it means nothing happened at the resolution the scan can see.
 The injury is functional and metabolic rather than anatomical.

 The current model of what's happening inside the brain in the first one to two weeks is the neurometabolic cascade, characterised in the landmark paper by Giza and Hovda.
-Mechanical force causes a brief, indiscriminate firing of neurons and release of excitatory neurotransmitters; the brain works overtime to restore ionic balance; glucose metabolism is elevated and then suppressed, cerebral blood flow falls below the increased demand, and the resulting energy-demand-versus-supply mismatch leaves the brain temporarily vulnerable for roughly the first 10 to 14 days post-injury (Giza & Hovda, 2014).
-During this window, neural systems that depend on tight metabolic regulation — including the visual processing pathways — are unusually sensitive to load.
+Mechanical force causes a brief, indiscriminate firing of neurons and release of excitatory neurotransmitters; the brain works overtime to restore ionic balance; glucose metabolism is elevated and then suppressed, cerebral blood flow falls below the increased demand, and the resulting energy-demand-versus-supply mismatch leaves the brain temporarily vulnerable.
+The precise length of that window is drawn largely from animal models — where the metabolic disturbance runs on the order of a week to ten days — and from clinical recovery timelines; together they point to roughly the first one to two weeks as the period of greatest vulnerability (Giza & Hovda, 2014).1 During this window, neural systems that depend on tight metabolic regulation — including the visual processing pathways — are unusually sensitive to load.

 Screen reading, fluorescent lights, busy visual scenes, and sustained focus all draw on the same energy budget the brain is trying to restore.
 This is why vision symptoms in the first week often look worse than the rest of the symptom picture — and why they tend to ease as the metabolic window closes, even before anything else changes.